-The Photon Space comes to new life in Northern Sweden
+How the Photon Space came to new life in Northern Sweden

 The Photon Space is a unique glass architecture, a daylight suite for short and long-term stays dedicated to study environment-human interaction.
 It can be moved because of its semi-modular design.
-It was first constructed for the London Design Fair in 2014, then travelled from its original location at Cantifix in London, UK to the Green Solution House on Bornholm, DK in 2016, and in late 2018 it relocated to its overwintering place in Vindeln, near Umeå, and now it is constructed at Granö Beckasin in Northern Sweden – a nearly 3000 km journey.
-Read our frequent updates below!
+It was first constructed for the London Design Fair in 2014, then travelled from its original location at Cantifix in London, UK to the Green Solution House on Bornholm, DK in 2016, and in 2019/20 it relocated to Granö in Northern Sweden, some 70km inland from Umeå to escape the city’s light pollution – a nearly 3000 km journey.
+Read our construction story below!

 On 1.
 September 2019, Colin and Vladim from the London-based Cantifix team arrived in Umeå and continued to Granö, Västerbotten county.
 Johan and Dave arrived at 00:15 on Monday morning, coming directly with the van from London.
 The glass beams being still on their way.